-Strength training for maintenance of fitness typically does not require additional nutritional considerations.
+Strength training for the maintenance of fitness typically does not require additional nutritional considerations.
 However, when striving to add lean muscle as the body ages, certain protein manipulations must occur.
 The process of aging itself does not cause a decline in muscle protein synthesis.
 Rather, the manner in which the body responds to workouts and protein consumption differs greatly over time.
-As the body inches toward the 60’s, 70’s, 80’s and beyond, muscles prove more resistant to hypertrophy and strength gains.
+As the body inches toward the 60’s, 70’s, 80’s, and beyond, muscles prove more resistant to hypertrophy and strength gains.

 Amino acid resistance refers to the reduced muscular response to protein consumption.
 Anabolic resistance takes into account how workouts no longer elicit the same muscle-building effect observed in one’s younger years.
 Around the age of 60, lean muscle tissue starts to resist the signaling mechanisms induced by both strength training and protein consumption.